CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-4.md

 6. Click **Save** to keep this topic.

-### Step 3: Create Topic 2 - VPN Connectivity Support
+### Step 3: Create Topic 2 - VPNConnectivitySupport

 1. Click **+ Add** → **Create from description with Copilot**.